 SUMMARY OF ACTIVE COVID-19 CASES IN DSISD

 The purpose of this data is to provide our Dripping Springs ISD families and staff with a summary of active COVID-19 cases, updated after notifications are made.
-In other words, parents at the campus will receive an email before this dashboard is updated.
 Each Monday afternoon the district reports weekly totals to the state.
 An active case indicates that a student or staff member participating in on-campus activities has tested positive for an active COVID-19 infection.
 Individuals who test positive will be permitted re-entry to campus once the individual meets the return criteria set by state and local health authorities.
 Once a case is cleared to return, it is no longer considered an active case and will be removed from the dashboard active count but is still reflected in the cumulative case count.
 The cumulative count dates back to the first day of school, August 18, 2020.

 Total Number of DSISD Employees: 1,026